yzelenkov/Managing-Ambiguity/README.md

 # Managing Ambiguity Algorithm
-Supplementary code to the paper submitted to the conference ICML 2019
+Supplementary code to the paper submitted to the Ivannikov ISP RAS Open Conference 2023